 Participation and Free time

 The Pre-College Programme is designed to be an immersive and holistic experience for our participants, and for them to live the College experience as a group.
 For the time of the programme, participants study, live and explore France together.
-They are expected to take part in all scheduled activities: not only classes, but also activities, meals, outings, weekend trips, etc. The Summer School team will not be able to modify the programme’s schedule to accommodate student’s personal activities (outings, visits to friends or family, non-scheduled activities, religious service, etc.).
+They are expected to take part in all scheduled activities: not only classes, but also activities, meals, outings, weekend trips, etc. The Summer School team is unable to modify the programme’s schedule to accommodate student’s personal activities (outings, visits to friends or family, non-scheduled activities, religious service, etc.).

-During the programme, students will be allowed limited quantities of scheduled free time slots where they will not be chaperoned.
+During the programme, students are allowed limited quantities of scheduled free time slots where they are not chaperoned.
 On occasions where students are given free time, they must get a counselor’s approval and adhere strictly to instructions, such as being part of a group, abiding by safety rules and respecting meeting points and return times.